TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Tabulation, Caching, Progress Checks, and Limits

 The progress check uses the current node count (\textit{nodeCount}) as well as the parameter \textit{nodeLimit}.
 It compares the progress made so far to the proportion of the search node limit that has been used so far, effectively using a linear extrapolation to estimate whether the search will complete within the node limit.
 The search is abandoned if:

 The term \(\frac{C}{A}\) represents the progress made so far through the search space, and \(\frac{\mathit{nodeCount}}{\mathit{nodeLimit}}\) is the proportion of the search node budget used so far.
 The progress checks are pessimistic: if a search is expected to slightly exceed the node limit it is abandoned, even though the search algorithm is unlikely to progress through the assignment space at a constant rate.
-A more optimistic strategy could be obtained by adjusting the formula above (e.g.\ by multiplying the left-hand side by an additional parameter that is \(>1\)).
+A more optimistic strategy could be obtained by adjusting the formula above (e.g.\ by multiplying the left-hand side by an additional parameter that is \(>1\)), or instead a stochastic estimation procedure could be used~\cite{Knuth1975:estimating}.
 Progress checks are carried out after 1000 and 10,000 nodes, and then after every 10,000 nodes.
 In addition to the progress checks, the search is terminated if it reaches \textit{nodeLimit} nodes.

 One further limit is applied when tabulating nested Boolean expressions.
 For solvers or encoding backends that do not support reified or nested table constraints, we limit \(A\) to be no more than \textit{nodeLimit}.
 The reason is that a nested Boolean expression would be replaced with a nested table constraint by tabulation (as in \Cref{sec:mechanics}) which would then be replaced with a new Boolean variable and a top-level reified table constraint.
 If the solver does not support reified table constraints, it is converted to a conventional table constraint with exactly \(A\) satisfying tuples.
-The final step is problematic if \(A\) is large, therefore we limit \(A\).
+This final step is problematic if \(A\) is large, therefore we limit \(A\).